smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Create RIF4 in web-apps:

 * *cd "C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps\RIF4"*
-* Create the dreictyory *RIF4*
+* Create the directory *RIF4*
-* From the drecitory: *"C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifWebApplication\src\main\webapp\WEB-INF"* copy all files to *C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps\ROOT\WEB-INF*
+* Copy all from the drecitory: *"C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifWebApplication\src\main\webapp\WEB-INF"* to *C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps\ROOT\WEB-INF*

 **BEFORE YOU RUN THE RIF YOU MUST SETUP THE DATABASE AND NETWORKING IN TOMCAT FIRST**

 Running the RIF and logging on is detailed in section 5.
-You must restart Tomcat when you create RIF4 for the first time, it is not automatically spooted unlike the services *.war* files..
+You must restart Tomcat when you create RIF4 for the first time, it is not automatically spotted unlike the services *.war* files..

 # 4 RIF Setup

 ## 4.1 Setup Database

-The Java connector for theRifServices middles is setup in the file *rifServices/src/main/resources/RIFServiceStartupProperties.properties*
+The Java connector for theRifServices middles is setup in the file: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*

+* If the folder rifServices does not exist; start tomcat and it will be expanded from the war file.
 * The database name (databaseName) is normally *sahsuland*
 * The database host (database.host) is *localhost* on a standalone machine with no network access or the hostname.
 This does not notrmally need to be fully qualifed
   (i.e. aepw-rif27.sm.med.ic.ac.uk is not required)